Updated: Sep 21

 To make a chart you'll need:

 The pastels you want to chart

 Make a grid on your paper with enough squares for each pastel in the set.
 At the top of the paper write the pastel brand and name of the set.

 In each grid space note the name or number of the pastel, and a sample of the color.

 When you'd like to reorder a pastel, consult the chart to find the matching color.
 I've found these charts to be really helpful in identifying and reordering my favorite pastels.

 Sometimes people wonder if when you have a larger collection with a lot of different brands, it becomes too difficult to identity a pastel.
 In my experience, by the time you get a large collection of pastels, you also have enough painting experience to know the feel of different brands.
 I typically have a good guess about the brand of pastel I want to replace, I just need to know the color's name or number.

 If my pastels come with labels, I usually remove them while making the color chart.
-If you'd like tips on how to remove labels without breaking the pastel, check out this post about breaking pastels in half.
+If you'd like a tip on how to remove stubborn pastel labels, check out this post about breaking pastels in half.